scholarslab/gitpractice/Praxis2020.md

 * Elise: Pretty sure scents are somehow my love langauge, so I'm all about this, especially since y'all are on board, too.
 As far as a favorite, it definitely depends on my mood/the season.
 A good bet is usually some kind of lavender/basil/herbs in general combination.
 * Aaron: Freshly cut grass and gasoline.
 Essentially lawnmowing.
 Added benefit if I'm not doing the mowing.
 ## If you were a kitchen utensil/kitchen object in general, which would you be and why?
 * Elise: I'm thinking a slow cooker.
-I'm all about slow, steady effort to produce something grea
+I'm all about slow, steady effort to produce something great
 * Aaron: This question is great.
 Maybe a steamer basket of sorts.

 ## If you could have an unlimited amount of anything, what would it be?